coverclock/com-diag-codex/README.md

     git checkout 48.4.1
     make pristine depend all

-Clone and build Codex, a library I wrote, choosing the !FLAVOR! of OpenSSL library you want to use.
+Clone and build Codex, a library I wrote, choosing the flavor of OpenSSL library you want to use based on the make configuration files available in the directory ```cfg```.

     cd
     mkdir -p src